Introducing Esme’s Umbrella

 We are learning more about CBS all the time.

 Initially, it was considered that over 60% of sight had to be lost before CBS developed.
-Now, we understand that everyone’s experience of CBS is different, which means that the amount of sight lost will differ from person to person.
+Now, we understand that everyone’s experience of CBS is different.
+The amount of sight lost will differ from person to person.

-Exacerbation of CBS through isolation, stress and fever was confirmed during the COVID-19 lockdown from a study by Professor Mariya Moosajee and Dr Lee Jones.
+A study by Professor Mariya Moosajee and Dr Lee Jones confirmed exacerbation of CBS through isolation, stress and fever during the COVID-19 lockdown .
 It became obvious very quickly that people who live with CBS were having a particularly difficult time with multiple CBS episodes daily and images which were much more frightening than usual.

 We also know that there are ‘culprit’ medications which have the same effect.
 Proton Pump Inhibitors (like Omeprazole), Urinary Incontinence Medication (like Oxybutynin), Tricyclic Antidepressants (like Amitriptyline), Synthetic Opiates (like Tramadol) and Anticholinergics (like anti-allergy medication) are on the list.
 Some of these can be substituted for other drugs but it is imperative that the medication should only be stopped when the GP has given an alternative.